• Skip to primary navigation

 Happy Baking!

-More Cake Recipes To Try
+More Brownie Recipes

 Chocolate Raspberry Brownie Cake

-Karissa Parrish (Ginger Snap)
+Karissa Parrish

-Baked in a cake pan, this Chocolate Raspberry Brownie Cake is perfect for any celebration!
+Baked in a cake pan, this chocolate raspberry brownie cake is perfect for any celebration!
 The brownie is super chocolatey, fudgy, and has fresh raspberries baked directly into the brownie batter.

-5 from 1 vote
+5 from 4 votes

 Print Recipe Pin Recipe

-Prep Time 10 mins
+Prep Time 10 minutes mins

-Cook Time 25 mins
+Cook Time 25 minutes mins

-Total Time 35 mins
+Total Time 35 minutes mins

 Course Dessert